Asil Yaghi

 I returned home, bent on convincing myself this was just another in the series of escalations we had become used to during the year.
 But something made this time seemed different.

 War – that big word – had scared us so much in the beginning.
 I’m talking about the first, second, third and fourth aggressions, and all the escalations in between.
-It had taken so much of our humanity; had made killing the other easy, desirable even – and on many occasions, necessary.
+It had taken so much of our humanity; had made killing the other easy, desirable even – and on many occasions — a duty.

 Extract from an elegy written for her friend Nada al-Dahshan, a pharmacy student martyred in an Israeli bombardment with her father and mother.

 “I can’t get to the end of this year,” she would say to me, “without going on umrah.”
 That was her greatest wish, and her first step would be to start work as a pharmacist.
 But her thirst for knowledge gave her an irrational anxiety, and she started thinking about applying for grants abroad while in her final semester at university.
-But she would not make a living, not ever leave Gaza, not feel what it was like to earn a stable salary, not see Ahmad Manasra out of jail.
-She will never see her daughter and never name her Layla, never go to a Joubran brothers concert, and never see me in love for the first time after trying so hard to convince me that it is the most beautiful feeling.
+But she had not lived anything, never ever left Gaza, not felt what it was like to earn a stable salary, not see Ahmad Manasra out of jail.
+She will never see her daughter and never name her Layla, never go to Trio Joubran’s concert, and never see me fall in love for the first time, after trying so hard to convince me that it is the most beautiful feeling.

 Extract from a piece published by Gaza Stories